ttyrion/HowTo/README.md

 # HowTo
-A website for posting and getting "how to" solutions of your problems.
+A website for posting your problems and getting "how to" solutions to them.